 The final step is arguably the easiest, but when you step back and consider what it takes, many would argue that it is the hardest; that’s because, in this step you must move on!
 That’s right, you must turn away from the event and focus attention on the next task while getting wholly into it.
 This is not a time for vacillating.
 Like the pro golfer who missed the last put and walked focused with a laser precision on the next hole; so you too must turn your back on the losing trade after you have de-constructed it and learned as much as you can.

 So, take this occasion to examine your past year with an objective eye.
 Look into those things that you say kept you from being the trader/person that you had intended last year.
 Take the next couple of weeks in this month and devote them to accepting what happened; de-constructing the process and learning from the missteps; then move on with purpose and new found fortitude.
-This is what we teach in Mastering the Mental Game online and on-location courses.
-Ask your Online Trading Academy representative for more information.
-Also, get my book, From Pain to Profit: Secrets of the Peak Performance Trader.

 Read the original article here - A New Year Brings New Trading Opportunities